 National Cousins Day is celebrated every year on July 24.
 On this day, we honor cousins and the important role they play in our lives as the first and closest friends we have while growing up.
 Some cousins can be like our siblings, and this is the perfect day to show your favorite cousins how much you appreciate them.

-There is no evidence of how or when National Cousins Day became an observance in the American calendars, but with the rise of social media, the day has gained popularity because of people sharing photos with their cousins on July 24, to show their appreciation for their family members.
+There is no evidence of how or when National Cousins Day became an annual observance on calendars, but with the rise of social media, the day has gained popularity because of people sharing photos with their cousins on July 24, to show their appreciation for their family members.

 For many people, cousins are like siblings or at least very close friends.
 In boring family reunions, cousins of the same age tend to stick together to play with each other, or catch up and reminisce about their childhood together.
 As cousins can span many generations and carry many different ties, in many families, it is cousins who keep those ties together with members of the extended family.
 Even if people lose touch with their cousins, a re-encounter later in life is always certain to bring back many happy memories.